apetresc/rofi-1pass/README.md

 * Open URL (if entry has an URL)
 * Interactive password prompt with configurable `PINENTRY_PROGRAM`

+## Non-Features

+* Creating or editing new entries through rofi

 ## Dependencies

 In order to support interactive login (where `rofi-1pass` will prompt you for your password if you